Analysing and visualising bike-sharing demand with outliers: Additional analysis

-Our clustering method is tuned using four parameters: the correlation threshold $\rho$, as well as distance metrics introduced in Section \ref{sec:clustering_ch3}.
+Our clustering method is tuned using four parameters: the correlation threshold \(\rho\), as well as distance metrics introduced in Section \ref{sec-clustering_ch3}.
 We now evaluate the sensitivity of changing these parameters on (i) the number of clusters obtained, and (ii) the standard deviation in cluster sizes (SDCS) \citep{Lin2019}.
 The SDCS is given by:

-where $S$ is the number of terminals, $K$ is the number of clusters, $S_k$ is the number of terminals in cluster $k$.
+where \(S\) is the number of stations, \(K\) is the number of clusters, \(S_k\) is the number of stations in cluster \(k\).
 The SDCS quantifies a measure of the balance of the different cluster sizes.
 We do not seek to minimise nor maximise the SDCS -- since choosing extreme parameter values trivially creates clusters of size 1 or one giant cluster.

-Figure \ref{fig:mst_params} shows the change in number of clusters and SDCS as we vary parameter values.
+Figure~\ref{fig-mst_params} shows the change in number of clusters and SDCS as we vary parameter values.
 There is an inverse relationship between the number of clusters and the SDCS across all four variables.
 While an increase in either correlation threshold or radius results in a decrease of SDCS, increasing either of the distance thresholds increases the SDCS.
-In order to achieve a balance between number of clusters and SDCS, we choose parameter values close to the intersection of the two lines.
+In order to achieve a balance between number of clusters and SDCS, we choose parameter values close to the intersection* of the two lines.
 This results in a correlation threshold of between 0 and 0.4; a radius between 5,000m and 10,000m; an inner distance threshold between 500m and 1,000m, and an outer distance threshold of approximately 1,000m.